nganibaniathule/Portfolio/README.md

 ## Data Preprocessing

-The dataset used in this project was collected from Kaggle and was exceptionally well-prepared, requiring minimal initial data cleaning.
-Notably, there were no missing or null values in the dataset, ensuring the integrity of the information used for analysis and modeling.
+The dataset was exceptionally well-prepared, requiring minimal initial data cleaning.
+Notably, there were no missing or null values in the dataset, ensuring the integrity of the information used for analysis and modelling.

 To harness the predictive power of non-numeric features and enable their inclusion in our models, we embarked on an encoding process.
 Non-numeric columns were converted into categorical variables, allowing us to integrate these essential aspects of the data into our analysis effectively.

 However, the dataset presented a challenge in the form of numeric columns with varying ranges.
 This diversity in scale among numerical attributes can potentially hinder the performance of machine learning models.
 To address this issue, we applied the MinMaxScaler, a transformation technique provided by the Scikit-Learn library.
 This scaler normalized the numeric columns, ensuring that all features were on the same scale within a specified range.
 This preprocessing step was crucial in enhancing the model's ability to effectively interpret and weigh each feature, ultimately contributing to more accurate predictions.

-The combination of encoding non-numeric columns and scaling numerical ones laid a solid foundation for our subsequent analysis and predictive modeling efforts.
+The combination of encoding non-numeric columns and scaling numerical ones laid a solid foundation for our subsequent analysis and predictive modelling efforts.

 ## Exploratory Data Analysis (EDA)